VEVO/awsRetagger/README.md

 ### Use inside Docker

-A docker image is build on every push and every tag.
+A docker image is built on every push and every tag.
 To get it:
 ```
 docker pull vevo/awsretagger
 ```